 UX Analysis of the Experience

-An in-depth usability review revealed how complex the EAC application had become.
+An in-depth usability review revealed how complex the application had become.
 While its flexible delivery channel setup empowered users, it also made everyday tasks cumbersome.

 KEY FINDINGS

-Users had to drill deep into navigation paths to locate communication errors, slowing down daily workflows.
+- Users had to drill deep into navigation paths to locate communication errors, slowing down daily workflows.

-Several customers built their own dashboards to surface errors and monitor key metrics, highlighting a clear unmet need.
+- Several customers built their own dashboards to surface errors and monitor key metrics, highlighting a clear unmet need.

 Identifying Solutions